jamesmawm/IB-Trading-Models-And-Backtester/README.md

 Strategies
 =============
 - Strat-Pairs.py: Pairs trading through cointegration, using OLS and Pandas.
-- Strat-LmtOrdrs.py: Limit-order based strategy.
+- Strat-LmtOrdrs.py: Limit-order based strategy with GUI dashboard.
 Works with backtester.
 - Strat-CorrelRptr.py: Stores ticks in a dataframe and reports the correlations.